This article will help iOS users understand the features and capabilities that are specific to the iOS version of the

 VictorOps uses a total of five source phone numbers for delivery of phone call and SMS notifications.
 (Full list here) This is part of a load balancing strategy that helps us ensure timely delivery of notifications.
 Luckily, you do not need to manually create a contact and add these numbers.
 There is a feature within the app that will do this for you.

-Click on the Settings icon bottom right corner of the application, and choose Add VictorOps to Your Contacts.
+Click on the Settings icon bottom right corner of the application, and scroll down to find choose Add VictorOps to Your Contacts.

 This will automatically create a new contact with all 5 numbers already included.